Maria Tatulea-Codrean DAMTP, University of Cambridge

 LYNDEN-BELL RESEARCH FELLOW IN APPLIED MATHEMATICS

 Previously, I was a postdoctoral research associate of Prof Jean-Francois Joanny at the Collège de France in Paris and carried out my doctoral studies in Prof Eric Lauga's group at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge.
-My doctoral work involved the use of mathematical modelling and numerical simulations to study the swimming of multi-flagellated bacteria like the well-known Escherichia coli.
+My doctoral work involved the use of mathematical modelling and numerical simulations to study the swimming of multi-flagellated bacteria such as the model organism Escherichia coli.

 • Learn More